joacim-boive/total-recall/README.md

 # Total Recall

-**Total Recall**  helps you recall which files you had open when you changed Git branches.
+**Total Recall**  is a VSCode extension that helps you recall which files you had open when you changed Git branches.
 This extension aims to improve your workflow by preserving your working context across branch switches.

 ## Features
 - Automatically saves the state of your open files when switching Git branches